nanit/redash-kubernetes/README.md

 `kubectl get service redash -o jsonpath="{.status.loadBalancer.ingress[0].hostname}"`

-2. Put it into the browser and insert the credentials you've set in your htpasswd file
+2. Put it into the browser and set up the initial user.

 That's it, you're in.